Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Trip Distance Calculation Verify that the fuel computer accurately calculates and displays the distance traveled for each trip or journey

-Reset Functionality Test the reset functionality of the fuel computer to ensure it can be reset to zero for tracking fuel consumption and distance traveled over specific periods
+Reset Functionality Test the reset functionality of the fuel computer to ensure it can be reset to zero for tracking fuel consumption and distance over specific periods

 Challenges: